timescale/docs/migrate/live-migration.md

 # Live migration

-You use the [live-migration][live-migration-docker-image] Docker image to move 100GB-10TB+ of data to a Timescale Cloud service seamlessly with only a few minutes downtime.
+You use the live-migration Docker image to move 100GB-10TB+ of data to a Timescale Cloud service seamlessly with only a few minutes downtime.

-[Live-migration][live-migration-docker-image] is an end-to-end solution that copies the database schema and data to your target Timescale Cloud service, then replicates the database activity in your source database to the target service in real-time.
+Live-migration is an end-to-end solution that copies the database schema and data to your target Timescale Cloud service, then replicates the database activity in your source database to the target service in real-time.
 Live-migration uses the PostgreSQL logical decoding functionality and leverages [pgcopydb].